nesquena/backburner/README.md

 If you want to use beanstalk for your job processing, consider using Backburner.
 Backburner is heavily inspired by Resque and DelayedJob.
 Backburner stores all jobs as simple JSON message payloads.
-Backburner can be a persistent queue when the beanstalk persistence mode is enabled.
+Persistent queues are supported when beanstalkd persistence mode is enabled.

-It supports multiple queues, priorities, delays, and timeouts.
+Backburner supports multiple queues, job priorities, delays, and timeouts.
+In addition, Backburner has robust support for retrying failed jobs, handling error cases, custom logging, and extensible plugin hooks.

 ## Why Backburner?